LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 i.e. :math:`f^E(t,y) \ne 0` in ARKStep or for any problem in ERKStep, explicit and ImEx Runge-Kutta methods may benefit from additional user-supplied information regarding the explicit stability region.
-All ARKode adaptivity methods utilize estimates of the local error, and it is often the case that such local error control will be sufficient for method stability, since unstable steps will typically exceed the error control tolerances.
+All ARKODE adaptivity methods utilize estimates of the local error, and it is often the case that such local error control will be sufficient for method stability, since unstable steps will typically exceed the error control tolerances.
 However, for problems in which